Ramanuj-Sarkar/machine-learning-2023/README.md

 # machine-learning-2023
-I use machine learning to solve a problem.
+I am using machine learning to solve a problem.